11 People Who Got into the Best Shape of Their Lives After 50

 The couple started by taking daily walks and making meals of protein and veggies.
 “I have to say, at first it was a real challenge.
 I was hoping the weight loss would be faster,” she says.
 “Eventually we both saw the scale start to move gradually down, but it seemed like it took absolutely forever.”

 The couple stuck with their healthy habits, and nearly two years later she is down 40 pounds and he has lost 20 pounds.
 But the real success has been all the improvements in their daily lives, both physically and in their relationship.
 Now, instead of curling up on the couch after dinner, they take a bike ride.
 They went from being barely able to walk around the block to easily riding ten miles together.
 Bad weather won’t stop them, either: They’ve developed a love of indoor Spinning, Constantino says.
 “Doing this as a couple made it feel easier; having a ‘partner-in-crime’ really helped me stick to my goals,” she says.
 “We both feel 100 percent better today and have more energy and are healthier.”
-Try these 25 natural energy boosters.
+(Check out these easy exercises seniors can do at home.)

 I became a competitive bodybuilder in my 50s